 Stitch the Opening Closed

-Finish sewing the bottom seam with running stitch and then go back and fill in the running stitches, working toward the nose end.
+Finish sewing the bottom seam with a running stitch, and then go back and fill in the running stitches, working toward the nose end.

-Your first mouse is ready for play.
-But since your cat will undoubtedly go crazy for this toy, you might want to sew up a whole mischief of mice!
-You could even sew a few extras to donate to an animal shelter.
+Your first mouse is now ready for play!
+But because your cat will undoubtedly go crazy for this toy, you might want to sew a whole mischief of mice.
+You can even sew a few extras to donate to an animal shelter.